All Episodes

 Anyway, from that, ladies and gentlemen, we transition back to a happier life and the roots to a happier life.

-As a motivational speaker and executive coach, Caroline Adams Miller knows a few things about using mental exercises to achieve goals, but last year one exercise she was asked to try took her by surprise.
+As a motivational speaker and executive coach, Caroline Adams Miller knows a few things about using mental exercises to achieve goals.

-Every night she was to think of three good things that happened that day and analyze why they occurred.
+Every night, she was to think of three good things that happened that day and analyze why they occurred.

 That was supposed to increase her overall happiness.